What is Patent Ductus Arteriosus?

 Before birth, since the lungs are not yet working, the Ductus Arteriosus has the important function of diverting most of the blood from the Pulmonary artery into the Aorta.
 Shortly after birth the Ductus Arteriosus should close completely to direct all the blood coming from the right side of the heart through the lungs before returning to the heart.

-In some dogs closure of the Ductus Arteriosus does not occur or is incomplete and so they have a Patent Ductus Arteriosus (PDA) – “Patent” meaning “open”.
+In some dogs, closure of the Ductus Arteriosus does not occur or is incomplete and so they have a Patent Ductus Arteriosus (PDA) – “Patent” meaning “open”, and require veterinary cardiology.

 Presence of a PDA causes profound changes to heart function.
 In normal conditions, the pressure in the Aorta is much larger than in the Pulmonary artery.
 As a consequence, a portion of the blood that should be carried to the body will be diverted through this communication into the Pulmonary artery and will go into the lungs again instead of the body.
 This blood adds to the blood coming from the right ventricle and this will result in an excessive amount of blood passing through the lungs and returning to the left side of the heart.
 The amount of blood will depend on the size of the communication.